20centaurifux/efind-website/docs/extensions.md

 ## What are extensions?

-Extensions are custom functions that can be used to filter search results.
-Therefore, you are only allowed to use these functions *after* the search expression.
+Extensions make it possible to filter search results by custom functions.
+They can be written in C or Python.

-Custom functions return always a whole number.
-The "image_width" function from the [gdk-pixbuf extension]((http://github.com/20centaurifux/efind-gdkpixbuf)) is a good example.
+Custom functions always return a whole number.
+The *image\_width()* function from the [gdk-pixbuf extension]((http://github.com/20centaurifux/efind-gdkpixbuf)) is a good example.
 You can search for JPEG files wider than 800 pixels with the following command:

 	$ efind . 'name="*.jpg" and image_width()>800'